-Premiere Pro offers support for LUT and .look files, and includes a looks browser in the Effects list.
-Depending on your class level of experience, you may want to take the time to explain LUT files and Adobe SpeedGrade integration.
-In particular, it might be valuable to explain where Adobe SpeedGrade fits into the post-production workflow.
+Premiere Pro offers support for LUT and .look files, and includes a looks browser in the Lumetri Color panel, as well as a list of preset LUTs in the Effects panel.
+Depending on your class level of experience, you may want to take the time to explain LUT files and .cube files.